 - Reduce stress.
 Stress may make it difficult for your body’s immune system to fight off infection.

 - Maintain a well-balanced diet.
 Proper nutrition helps your immune system fight infection.
 Eating foods with antioxidant properties — for example, those containing vitamin E ( vegetable oils, nuts, green leafy vegetables) and vitamin C (citrus fruits, broccoli, potatoes) — can help your body repair damaged tissue.

 - Avoid clenching and grinding your teeth.
 These actions may put excess force on the supporting tissues of the teeth and could increase the rate at which these tissues are destroyed.

 Despite following good oral hygiene practices and making other healthy lifestyle choices, the American Academy of Periodontology says that up to 30% of Americans may be genetically susceptible to gum disease.
 And those who are genetically predisposed may be up to six times more likely to develop some form of gum disease.
 If anyone in your family has gum disease, it may mean that you are at greater risk, as well.
 If you are more susceptible to gum disease, Dr. G may recommend more frequent check-ups, cleanings, and treatments to better manage the condition.

 According to the CDC, researchers have uncovered potential links between gum disease and other serious health conditions.
 In people with healthy immune systems, the bacteria in the mouth that makes its way into the bloodstream is usually harmless.
 But under certain circumstances, these microorganisms are associated with health problems such as stroke and heart disease.
 Diabetes is not only a risk factor for gum disease, but gum disease may make diabetes worse.

 Check also Dr. G’s Chao Pinhole Surgical Technique, the holistic alternative to gum grafting.
-Call (973)379-9080 for a free evaluation or second opinion!
+Call (973)379-9080 for a evaluation or second opinion!